-It is important to note that our information sharing approach is actually providing a more efficient way to utilize the observed trajectories by leveraging the local treatment structure.
-This concept of information sharing is not limited to discounted reward MDPs, but is also compatible with various other RL settings. \textbf{Average/Total Reward.} Under different definitions of the value function, the information sharing idea is still applicable whenever the new treatment is localized.
-To be more specific, for the average reward MDPs, we can construct a similar plug-in model-based estimator following the corresponding Bellman Equation, $\mV = (\mI-\mP)^\sharp \vr$, where the notation $(\mI-\mP)^\sharp$ denotes the group inverse of the matrix $(\mI-\mP)$.
-Similarly, for the total reward, we have $\mV = (\mI-\mP)^{-1} \vr$ with $\mP$ stands for the transition matrix of non-absorbing states.
-The estimations of $\mP$ and $\vr$ can still adopt the information sharing idea to reduce the variance. \textbf{Function Approximations.} Modern practical reinforcement learning often faces the \emph{curse of dimensionality}, i.e. a prohibitively large or infinite state space.
+While this paper has mainly focused on A/B testing on a non-episodic MDP under the tabular setting, we believe it's interesting directions to extend our framework to various other RL settings. \textbf{Function Approximations.} Modern practical reinforcement learning often faces the \emph{curse of dimensionality}, i.e. a prohibitively large or infinite state space.
 This may render our previous tabular methods of fitting value functions unrealistic.
 However, one can resort to any estimation methods designed for function approximation while still leveraging the information sharing idea.
 For example, consider a parameterized class of value functions $V_{\Theta}=\{V_{\vtheta}\colon \vtheta\in\Theta\}$, where common function approximations include linear (\citealt{tsitsiklis96analysis,jalaj21afinite}) or neural networks (\citealt{cai19neural}).
 Given a trajectory $\tau = \{(s_i,a_i,s_{i+1}, r_i)\}_{i\in[T]}$, typical TD algorithms solve